tbhuu/gupta-rgbd/README.md

   matlab > cameraMatrix = load(cameraName)
   matlab > runAll(1, rgbImage, depthImage, cameraMatrix)
   ```
- d.
-We also provide a sample pair of RGB-D image for testing the system
+ * We also provide a sample pair of RGB-D image for testing the system
   * Download two files **img_5001.png** and **img_5001.mat** in this repository and put it in folder **rgbd**.
   * Since **img_5001.mat** contains the precomputed point cloud, you need to modify the code in **runAll.m** from:
   ```sh